brunofaustino/ifood-pedidos/README.md

 ---

-# Privacidade, Compliance e LGPD/GDPR
+# Privacy, Compliance and LGPD/GDPR

-## Pseudonimização
+## Pseudonimization

 A [LGPD](http://www.planalto.gov.br/ccivil_03/_ato2015-2018/2018/lei/l13709.htm) treats pseudonymization as:
 _"treatment through which data loses the possibility of a direct or indirect association to an individual, if not by the use of additional information maintained separately by the controller in a controlled and secure environment."_